AHProjectsEST/Simple-Deadline-Management-System-DLMS-/README.md

+(This is a course project for Introduction to programming course)
 # **DLMS — Deadline Management System**

 DLMS is a lightweight and local **Deadline Management System** designed to help you track tasks, due dates, and upcoming deadlines without relying on cloud services or heavy frameworks.